Simple versus Optimal Contracts: Approximation Guarantees of Linear Contracts

-\paragraph{\pdnote{Additional tight bounds and optimality among all monotone contracts.}} \pdnote{In Appendix \ref{appx:LB-strong} we strengthen Theorem~\ref{thm:lower-bound} by showing that it applies even if $m = 3$, thus implying that the approximation ratio as parametrized by the number of outcomes $m$ can be unbounded.
-In Appendix~\ref{appx:LB-monotone} we show that the approximation guarantee of $n$ provided by linear contracts is asymptotically optimal among all monotone contracts.}
+The optimal contract in the construction used to prove Theorem~\ref{thm:lower-bound} is monotone.
+It follows that the gap between the best linear contract and the optimal monotone contract can $n$.
+In Appendix \ref{appx:LB-strong} we strengthen Theorem~\ref{thm:lower-bound} by showing that it applies even if $m = 3$, thus implying that the approximation ratio as parametrized by the number of outcomes $m$ can be unbounded.